2015-2016 Satisfactory Academic Progress Policy

 Students can attend Washington State Community College in a self pay status until all minimum SAP standards are met.
 When the deficiencies in successful completion rate and/or cumulative GPA have been made up, it is the student’s responsibility to notify the Financial Aid Office in order for the cancellation to be reviewed.
 Please note, credit hours transferred from another college cannot be used to make up a cumulative GPA deficiency.

 Students that have a documentable extenuating circumstance (i.e. illness/injury of student, death of a close relative) may appeal their financial aid Cancellation Status.
 If the appeal is approved, a student will be placed on Probationary Status until meeting all minimum SAP standards.
 An individual academic plan will be developed for the student and will be monitored each term to determine continued eligibility until the student meets the required SAP standards.
 Failure to follow the academic plan will result in cancellation status until the student meets all SAP requirements.
 During Probation Status, a student must successfully complete all course work attempted.
+Any grades of an F, W, or D will result in cancellation of aid.

 Complete the Satisfactory Academic Progress Appeal form and submit it to the Financial Aid Office along with documentation of the reasons for failing to comply with the SAP standards.
 The completed paperwork must be received by the deadline listed on the appeal form for the term in which the student wants the aid reinstated.
 Forms received after the deadline will not be processed until the following term.